Preparing for Your Child's Surgery

 - Check in at the receptionist's desk.
 You will be given directions as to where you should wait.

 - A legal guardian must sign surgery consent forms for patients who are under the age of 18 years.
 Surgery cannot be done if the consent forms are not signed.

 - Present your insurance card and parent or guardian photo ID when checking in.

 "Pre-Op" is where you will wait before your child's procedure.
-While you're in the Pre-Op area, we will ask questions about your child's health.
-We may ask some questions more than once, but this helps us gather very detailed information.
-We ask that only 2 people accompany the child into the pre-op area as space is limited.
-One person must be the legal guardian.
+While you're in the Pre-Op area, we will ask questions about your child's health and review the information provided on the online health assessment form.

 - We will weigh and measure your child upon arrival to pre-op.